mianrodel/Rodriguez_120383_project01_SquareClicker/README.md

 # Square Clicker
 This game is based on an aim training game, you click on the squares as soon as they appear.
-At the end you can view your time and accuracy.
-Enjoy!

-"*It delivers a layered, emotionally shattering story on top of stealth and action gameplay that improves the first game's mechanics while integrating a bit more of Uncharted's greater mobility and action.*"
--**IGN**

-"*iconic*"
--**Polygon**
+At the end you can view your time and accuracy and it compares to predetermined rankings.
+A function generates a window, afterward another function takes the user's click and then the main function starts.
+There are some functions nested inside the main game function to execute some process like calculating scores and rankings.